Autumn Term 2013

 Summer Term 2013

-Over the 2 week holiday maybe you could visit the Ancient Egypt Gallery at World Museum, Liverpool?
+Before the end of term maybe you could visit the Ancient Egypt Gallery at World Museum, Liverpool?
 Here is a link to some information about what you can see there:

 We have designed our own computer games in ICT, which we have sent in a link to our pen friends in Australia.
 You can find all of the games in the file called "Class 3/4 M's Computer games, at the top of the list, to the left of this text.
 Just copy and paste them into the address bar of Internet Explorer.